Difference between Deep Pour and Thin Layer Epoxy

 Epoxy resin is one of the most useful DIY, art, and construction materials.
 However, when you have ever purchased resin you will find such words as deep-pour epoxy and thin-layer epoxy.
 They are both epoxy and they have quite distinct applications.
 Applying the incorrect one may imply the wasted product, spending much time on curing, or even destroyed projects.

-Here, we will deconstruct the deep-pour vs. thin-layer epoxy, when to use which and why and the advantages of each to ensure that your resin projects are perfect each time.
+Here, we will discuss deep-pour vs thin-layer epoxy, when to use each one, why it matters, and the advantages of both to ensure your resin projects turn out perfectly every time.

 What Is Thin-Layer Epoxy?